-SICR indicator Entrance conditions Exit conditions The number of days past due exceeded the limit of 30 days (irrespective of the overdue amount).
-The number of days past due (on 1.
-DPD 30 threshold In case of Corporate/SME borrowers, if the entrance condition is met at least one contract, all of the borrower's contracts are classified to Stage 2. any contract of the client) does not exceed 30 anymore (irrespective of the overdue amount).
-2. Restructuring The contract was restructured but the restructuring is not distressed, i.e. the exposure is not defaulted ("GOOD" restructuring) 6 consecutive months of no more than 30 days past due since restructuring date Default Exit period (passed probation for default) 6 consecutive months have passed of no more than 30 days overdue after the date of DPD 90 or date of "BAD" restructuring 6 consecutive months of no more than 60 days past due since Default Exit entrance date
+SICR indicator Entrance conditions Exit conditions 1.
+DPD 30 threshold The number of days past due exceeded the limit of 30 days (irrespective of the overdue amount).
+The number of days past due (on In case of Corporate/SME borrowers, if the entrance condition is met at least one contract, all of the borrower's contracts are classified to Stage 2. any contract of the client) does not exceed 30 anymore (irrespective of the overdue amount).
+2. Restructuring The contract was restructured but the restructuring is not distressed, i.e. the exposure is not defaulted ("GOOD" restructuring) A concocutive menths of no 3.
+Default Exit period (passed probation for default) 6 consecutive months have passed of no more than 30 days overdue after the date of DPD 90 or date of "BAD" restructuring 6 consecutive months of no more than 60 days past due since Default Exit entrance date